insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 This implementation can be useful for laboratories that want to: i) implement the EFSA pipeline in their routine activities; ii) perform sample submission by programmatic access to the EFSA One Health WGS System; iii) perform pre-submission quality control to avoid uploading bad quality data to the EFSA portal; and iv) compare the results of the EFSA pipeline with their own routine surveillance pipelines.
 The tools available in the repository ["WGS_cluster_congruence"](https://github.com/insapathogenomics/WGS_cluster_congruence) can facilitate the later.

 ## Installation and dependencies
-This script facilitates the deployment of the EFSA One Health WGS analytical pipeline but it does not substitutes this pipeline.
-Therefore, before installing everything that you need to run this script, **you must install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth**.
+This script facilitates the deployment of the EFSA One Health WGS analytical pipeline, so **you must first install the EFSA One Health WGS analytical pipeline following the instructions available at https://dev.azure.com/efsa-devops/EFSA/_git/efsa.wgs.onehealth**.

 Briefly, you will need:
 - A Linux computer or a Windows computer with WSL